 ‘G’ type lenses are also quite popular now.
 These are similar to the ‘D’ lenses but lack the aperture ring.
 The aperture is controlled directly by the camera.
 The lack of an aperture control ring is perhaps the easiest way that you can tell if a lens is a G-Type or not.

-The latest version that NIkon has introduced are the AF-P lenses.
 These use a “Pulse” motor or “Stepping” autofocus motor and are even quieter and smoother to autofocus than an AF-S lens.
 The quiet function is marketed as making these lenses ideal when shooting video with a DSLR.
 The caveat is that most camera bodies are not compatible with these lenses.
 Nikon also advises firmware up-gradation for some bodies which can then be used with these lenses.
 These lenses have also done away with the VR switch from the lens body.
 This is now controlled by the camera.

 E-Type Nikkor Lenses